 Remedy: Gamewell-FCI is contacting customers directly and is providing a free firmware software upgrade.

 Consumer Contact: For more information, contact Gamewell-FCI at (800) 633-1311 between 8 a.m. and 5 p.m.
-ET Monday through Friday, or visit their distributor's Web site at www.gamewell-fci.com
+ET Monday through Friday, or visit their distributor's Web site at www.gamewell-fci.com.

 Note: Individual Commissioners may have statements related to this topic.
 Please visit www.cpsc.gov/commissioners to search for statements related to this or other topics.

-The U.S. Consumer Product Safety Commission (CPSC) is charged with protecting the public from unreasonable risk of injury or death associated with the use of thousands of types of consumer products.
+The U.S. Consumer Product Safety Commission (CPSC) is charged with protecting the public from unreasonable risk of injury associated with the use of thousands of types of consumer products.
 Deaths, injuries, and property damage from consumer product-related incidents cost the nation more than $1 trillion annually.
-CPSC's work to ensure the safety of consumer products has contributed to a decline in the rate of injuries associated with consumer products over the past 50 years.
+Since the CPSC was established more than 50 years ago, it has worked to ensure the safety of consumer products, which has contributed to a decline in injuries associated with these products.

 Federal law prohibits any person from selling products subject to a Commission ordered recall or a voluntary recall undertaken in consultation with the CPSC.